jchristn/WatsonWebsocket/README.md

 WatsonWebsocket is the EASIEST and FASTEST way to build client and server applications that rely on messaging using websockets.
 It's.
 Really.
 Easy.

+## Thanks and Appreciation

+Many thanks and much appreciation to those that take the time to make this library better!

+@BryanCrotaz @FodderMK @caozero @Danatobob @Data33 @AK5nowman @jjxtra @MartyIX

 ## Test App

 A test project for both client (```TestClient```) and server (```TestServer```) are included which will help you understand and exercise the class library.